balasuar/slate/source/includes/_rest2transactions.md

 This string is a UUID issued by Avalara to identify the Avalara account that owns the company identified by the companyCode.

 **companyCode:** URL encoded string, *required*
-Identifies the company profile/legal entity with which the calculation is associated.
-This is set when the company is created in the AvaTax system, and is an original parameter of the `POST /transactions` call used to create the calculation record.
+Identifies the company profile/legal entity with which the transaction is associated.
+This is set when the company is created in the AvaTax system, and is an original parameter of the `POST /transactions` call used to create the transaction record.
 It is unique within the context of an Account.

 **transactionType:** URL encoded string, *required*
 Indicates the type of transaction.
 Must be one of "Sale", "Purchase" or "Transfer", as identified on the original `POST /transactions` call used to create the transaction record.

 **documentCode:** URL encoded string, *required*
 Typically an invoice number, receipt number, returned merchandise authorization number, etc. maintained by the client application to uniquely identify the transaction.
-Determined by the value passed on the original `POST /transactions` call used to create the calculation record.
+Determined by the value passed on the original `POST /transactions` call used to create the transaction record.

 #### Response